krishnasagrawal/SQL-and-DBMS-Study-Resources/README.md

 - 📝 Regularly updated with new content.
 - 🌟 It's completely **free** for everyone!
 - 👫 Join a community of learners, share your knowledge, and grow together!

 ---

+## 👥 How You Can Contribute:
+We encourage you to contribute to this repo by adding your own notes and study materials!

+- 💡 **Found a topic missing?** Add your notes or files to the repo by creating a **Pull Request** (PR).
+- 🛠️ **How to Contribute:**
+  - Fork this repository.
+  - Add your new notes or files in the appropriate folder.
+  - Submit a Pull Request with a brief description of your additions.

+Your contributions are valuable and help make this resource even better for the community!

+---